-Students receiving telephone calls during school hours will have a message taken and given to the student during a passing period.
+Generally, students receiving telephone calls during school hours will not be called to the telephone.
+The office will take a message and forward it to the student.
 Only in emergency situations are students removed from class or another school activity to receive a telephone call.